 The active connection between the UE and the EAS is not impacted.
 This operation triggers UE to reselect EAS when UE initiates a new connection with EAS.

-4-6.
-When the UE wants to establish a connection with an application server for which the DNS record has been removed, the UE send a DNS query.
-The new DNS query can also be done immediately if the UE receives the DNS re-resolution indication, i.e. the DNS record is replaced by the new application server information.

-Then based on the solution on how to find the edge application server, the best application server that can serve the UE, e.g. the application server located in the edge computing network corresponding to ULCL2, is selected.
+4. The UE discovers a new EAS according to KI#1 using ULCL.
+If ULCL was not inserted in step 1, a new ULCL will be inserted according to KI#1.

 The UE connects to the new application server located in the edge computing network corresponding ULCL2.

-- SMF: send DNS re-resolution indication and area information to UE when DNAI changes.
+- SMF: send DNS re-resolution indication and area information to UE in PDU session modification command when DNAI changes.
+The area information can be the DNS Suffix, FQDNs or IP ranges.
+The DNS Suffix or FQDNs are received from AF.
+The IP ranges are configured at the SMF locally.

 - UE: rediscover application server and store new DNS records based on DNS re-resolution indication and area information received from network.